Marley0523/gmod.github.io/wiki/November_2007_GMOD_Meeting.md

 ##### <span id="New_Development" class="mw-headline">New Development</span>

 Work has resumed on developing [Apollo](Apollo.1 "Apollo").
-[Ed Lee](User:Elee "User:Elee") formerly of TIGR/JCVI started working for Suzi Lewis at Berkeley this fall and is working on it.
+[Ed Lee](User%3AElee "User%3AElee") formerly of TIGR/JCVI started working for Suzi Lewis at Berkeley this fall and is working on it.
 Work is being done on